 Owners of OnePlus smartphones may well enjoy the OnePlus Buds, but other mobile device owners should consider the abundant alternatives floating around.

 I appreciate the effort OnePlus put into the case’s fast charging capabilities, but that’s not enough to compensate for the poor fit and finicky connection.
-I loathe to see the growing trend of phone manufacturers making headsets that only receive firmware updates with their particular brand of smartphone.
+I loathe seeing the growing trend of phone manufacturers making headsets that only receive firmware updates with their particular brand of smartphone.
 We’ve seen it with Apple, Huawei, and temporarily with OnePlus.
 It felt like a shortsighted money grab, and one that only shortens the life cycle of a headset.
 It is, however, nice to see that OnePlus righted its wrongs by allowing nearly all Android owners access to firmware updates.

 If you’re someone who finds seal-less earbuds comfortable, then the OnePlus Buds have some redeeming features such as microphone quality and fast charging.
 In that case, go ahead and nab a pair of earbuds for $59 USD.
 But for most of us, there are better options available.